richardatval/www.yesproject.org/who-we-are.md

 published: true
 ---

-### We support young people age 15-24 years old to take steps towards employment
+### At the Youth Employability Support (YES) Project, we support young people age 15-24 years old to take steps towards employment.

 Our project team is made up of nine youth organisation and charities from across Leicester and Leicestershire.
 Together, we’re the YES Project.